Kawasaki disease: Introduction

 A condition characterized by high fevers, rash, swelling of lymph nodes in the neck and pain.
 The condition usually occurs only in children and death can occur if the coronary arteries are involved.
 The cause of the disease is unknown.
 The condition is also known as mucocutaneous lymph node syndrome. ...more »

 Symptoms and manifestations of Kawasaki disease can appear in many areas of the body and complications can be serious, even life-threatening.

 Kawasaki disease occurs in children, generally under age five.
 It typically begins with a high fever, up to 104 degrees F, that lasts five or more days.
-Unlike fevers due to many other causes, the fever associated with Kawasaki disease does not ...more symptoms »
+Unlike fevers due to many other causes, the fever associated with Kawasaki disease ...more symptoms »

 Kawasaki disease: Treatments

 Early recognition and treatment of Kawasaki disease is critical to minimizing the chances of develop serious, even life-threatening, complications, such as aneurysms and heart attack.
 Even with early recognition and treatment, about one quarter of children with Kawasaki disease develop complications with the coronary arteries.
 However, death only occurs in ...more treatments »